 If you’re heading to Boxley or Ponca, you’ll already be in the vicinity.

 If you spot anything you want, it’s okay if you’re not close enough to drop in.
-She ships!
-Just post on the image in her FB timeline to ask if it’s available and she’ll take it from there.
+They ship!
+Just post on the image in the FB timeline to ask if it’s available and they’ll take it from there.

 If you’d rather call, the phone number is (479) 665-2559.
 The address is 100 Public Square, Kingston, AR 72742.